 Download Allagash Lodge Nature Almanac, a gift from author Marnie Reed Crowell.
 This 49 page PDF is a listing of Flora and Fauna you'll likely encounter on a visit to Narrow Pond.
 Use it as a northern Maine field guide from your mobile device.
 You'll want to get your copy before heading up to the lodge; we're well out-of-range of all cellphone towers.

-The PDF above is free to download, thanks to it's creator, Marnie Reed Crowell.
+The PDF above is free to download, thanks to author, Marnie Reed Crowell.